trev1996x/Monopoly/README.md

 # ISU Monopoly Game

-The final project for IT 178.
+A final project for IT 178.

 ## Instructions